Binary number: Leibniz

 While corresponding with the Jesuit priest Joachim Bouvet in 1700, who had made himself an expert on the I Ching while a missionary in China, Leibniz explained his binary notation, and Bouvet demonstrated in his 1701 letters that the I Ching was an independent, parallel invention of binary notation.

-Leibniz & Bouvet concluded that this mapping was evidence of major Chinese accomplishments in the sort of philosophical mathematics he admired.
+Leibniz and Bouvet concluded that this mapping was evidence of major Chinese accomplishments in the sort of philosophical mathematics he admired.
 Of this parallel invention, Leibniz wrote in his "Explanation Of Binary Arithmetic" that "this restitution of their meaning, after such a great interval of time, will seem all the more curious."

 The relation was a central idea to his universal concept of a language or characteristica universalis, a popular idea that would be followed closely by his successors such as Gottlob Frege and George Boole in forming modern symbolic logic.

 Leibniz was first introduced to the I Ching through his contact with the French Jesuit Joachim Bouvet, who visited China in 1685 as a missionary.
 Leibniz saw the I Ching hexagrams as an affirmation of the universality of his own religious beliefs as a Christian.
 Binary numerals were central to Leibniz's theology.
 He believed that binary numbers were symbolic of the Christian idea of creatio ex nihilo or creation out of nothing.

 [A concept that] is not easy to impart to the pagans, is the creation ex nihilo through God's almighty power.
 Now one can say that nothing in the world can better present and demonstrate this power than the origin of numbers, as it is presented here through the simple and unadorned presentation of One and Zero or Nothing.